Doctoral Graduation Information

 Steps towards graduation

 - A program of study (also known as the graduate student permanent program) must be filed in the Records Office.
 Please make sure your department has forwarded the original program and any revisions that may have been made.
+If your department does not have a Program of Study form, you may use this one (also located on our forms page).

 - Pass all qualifying and comprehensive exams.
 Notification of successful completion of exams must be sent by the department to the Records Office before the audit can be completed.